10 Things That Every Student Ought To Know Before Renting

-Now that we’ve got that sorted you can get back to doing all the more important things on that list of yours or, and you shouldn’t be ashamed of it, sleeping more than that guy in the purple jumper from The Wiggles.
-I think we’re gonna be o.k.
+Now that we’ve got that sorted you can get back to doing all the more important things on that list of yours or, and you shouldn’t be ashamed of this, sleeping more than that guy in the purple jumper from The Wiggles.

 10 Things That Every Student Ought To Know Before Renting